 Modeling with BOMs is useful when you need to:

-- Capture the costs and flows of raw material and intermediate products, as well as final products.
+- Capture the costs and flows of raw materials and intermediate products, as well as final products.

 - Decide where to build your next factory